forgefed/forgefed/specification/forgefed-vocabulary.md

 The base URI of all ForgeFed terms is `https://forgefed.peers.community/ns#`.
 The ForgeFed vocabulary has a JSON-LD context whose URI is `https://forgefed.peers.community/ns`.
-Implementers MUST either include the ActivityPub context and the ForgeFed contexts in their object definitions, or other contexts that would result with the ActivityPub and ForgeFed terms being assigned they correct full URIs.
+Implementers MUST either include the ActivityPub and ForgeFed contexts in their object definitions, or other contexts that would result with the ActivityPub and ForgeFed terms being assigned they correct full URIs.
 Implementers MAY include additional contexts and terms as appropriate.